primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         A :term:`constraint` that uniquely defines the characteristics of each :term:`row`.
 The primary key has to consist of characteristics that cannot be duplicated by any other row.
-        The primary key may consist of a single attribute or a multiple attributes in combination.
+        The primary key may consist of a single attribute or multiple attributes in combination.
         (via Wikipedia)